Skip to content

 GET|PUT|DELETE /v1/mail-notifier

-These routes manage the gateway-owned unread-mail reminder loop for mailbox-enabled sessions.
+These routes manage the gateway-owned mail-notifier loop for mailbox-enabled sessions.

 Representative enable request: